rkonovalov/jfilter/README.md

 ```

 # Release notes

+## Version 1.0.16
+    * Simplified setting FilterFields into session or request attibutes for using DynamicSessionFilter
+    * Changed artifactId of project from json-ignore to jfilter

 ## Version 1.0.15
     * Added ability to use default Spring MessageConverters MappingJackson2HttpMessageConverter and MappingJackson2XmlHttpMessageConverter instead of FilterConverter